 You can also take advantage of The Cloud, a unique event venue leftover from the 2011 Rugby World Cup which now hosts events such as festivals and expos.
 However, when there’s nothing on, it’s often open and free to go in and wander around.

-Silo Park at Wynyard Quarter
+6. Silo Park at Wynyard Quarter

 Silo Park is a unique public park in the Wynyard Quarter, with a fusion of industrial history, modern-day art and outdoor spaces.

 Named for its cluster of six silos on-site, these silos were once used as giant containers to store cement, to be transported on the nearby railway.
-Now, Silo 6 is an art and exhibition space and Silo 7 is used as Silo Park’s cinema, with a movie being projected against it walls at night.
+Now, Silo 6 is an art and exhibition space and Silo 7 is used as Silo Park’s cinema, with a movie being projected against its walls at night.

-During summer, Silo Park hosts many community events and exhibitions, including Silo Sessions that attracts local & international music talent (follow their Facebook page for event listings).
+During summer, Silo Park hosts many community events and exhibitions, including Silo Sessions that attract local & international music talent (follow their Facebook page for event listings).

 Stay for the great views of the cityscape, the harbour and out across to Auckland Harbour Bridge, or just wander around sampling the street food style stalls and maybe see a Super-yacht berthed in Silo Marina.

-I found it really interesting to walk around an area that has taken its industrial past and revitalized it to become a colourful, ultramodern and fresh outdoor area, that feels like a real community.
+I found it interesting to walk around an area that has taken its industrial past and revitalized it to become a colourful, ultramodern and fresh outdoor area, that feels like a real community.

-Free movie night at Silo Park
+7. Free movie night at Silo Park

 As mentioned in the Silo Park entry, Silo Park hosts many events, including the ever-popular Silo Cinema nights where films are projected onto the side of Silo 7 to create a magical, open-air movie theatre.

 So on Friday nights, grab a bite from the food stalls and a beanbag and enjoy the alfresco movie experience.
 Not always running in the chilly winter months, however, Silo Park returns each summer so follow Silo Park on Facebook for announcements.

 Auckland Domain is Auckland’s oldest park and one of the largest inner-city parks, located only 2.5 km from the city centre.
-A spacious mecca for relaxing in the sun, it’s a great place for getting away from the city on a sunny day and kicking back for a few hours.
+A spacious, inner-city mecca for relaxing in the sun, it’s a great place for getting away from the city on a sunny day and kicking back for a few hours.

 The domain is in the suburb of Grafton which has frequent buses leaving from the city (the Outer Link buses stop here too).
-Although we walked from the Lantern Festival back to Britomart and it’s definitely a walkable distance.
+Although we walked from the Lantern Festival back to Britomart, it’s a walkable distance.

-Mission Bay Beach
+9. Chill at the iconic Mission Bay Beach

 Mission Bay is a popular Auckland inner-city, beach suburb.
-It boasts stunning views of Auckland Harbour, out to Rangitoto island and its waters are safe to swim in year-round.
+It boasts stunning views of Auckland Harbour, out to Rangitoto Island and its waters are safe to swim in year-round.

-We did a house sit here in Mission Bay for a week once and it was a beautiful, high-end house with a pool, so we were always torn between hanging at our amazing house or going down the road to chill at the bay.
+We did a house sit here in Mission Bay for a week once and it was a beautiful, high-end house with a pool, so we were always torn between hanging at our amazing house or going down the road to chill at the beautiful bay.

-Free Events in Auckland
+10. Go to All the Free Events in Auckland

 There’s live music, concerts, conventions, outdoor movies and major cultural events, including the vibrant Pasifika Festival, the Chinese New Year Auckland Lantern Festival and Tāmaki Herenga Waka Festival, a celebration of New Zealand’s unique Māori culture.

-Takapuna Beach and the North Shore
+11. Explore Takapuna Beach and the North Shore

 I loved exploring Takapuna and experiencing its laid-back and bohemian vibe.
 Takapuna boasts a city rhythm with a side of beachy.
 It is also where you’ll find Auckland’s only freshwater lake – Lake Pupuke.

 For foodies, don’t miss Fortieth and Hurstmore, an outdoor Melbourne-esque laneway exhibiting a delicious collection of food establishments serving gourmet burgers, organic cupcakes and Havana Coffee out of a Kombi.

-Often the go-to place for cheap printing, I have spent many afternoons here printing visa documentation or emailing myself scans of I.D – which is required for so many things these days.
-It’s also a great place for curling up with a book, especially in the winter months.
+Often the go-to place for cheap printing, I have spent many afternoons here printing visa documentation or emailing myself scans of I.D. – which is required for so many things when you’re travelling.

 Awesome cafe on site too and did I mention the free WiFi?

-Western Springs Park
+13. Visit Western Springs Park